Azure/azure-powershell/src/ResourceMover/docs/Invoke-AzResourceMoverCommit.md

 ```

 ### -ValidateOnly
-Gets or sets the list of resource Id's, by default it accepts move resource id's unless the input type is switched via moveResourceInputType property.
+Gets or sets a value indicating whether the operation needs to only run pre-requisite.

 ```yaml
 Type: System.Management.Automation.SwitchParameter